provence2911/Python_Data_Project/README.md

 - Most of `programming` skills (colored blue) tend to cluster at higher salary levels, indicating that programming expertise might offer higher salary within the data analytic field.
 - `Analyst tools` (colored orange) including Tableau and Power BI are prevalent in job postings and offer competitive salaries.
 This category not only has good range of salaries but is also versatile across various data tasks.
 - Database skills (colored green) such as SQL server and SQL are associated with some of the highest salaries among data analyst tools.
 This emphasizes the high demand in data management and manipulation in the industry.

+# Conclusion
+This project provided several general insights into the data analytic job market:
+- **Skill demand and Salary correlation:** There is a clear correlation between for specific skills and the salary offer.
+Advanced ans specialised skill like Python and SQL often lead to higher salaries.
+- **Market Trend:** There are fluctuations in the skill demands, highlighting a dynamic market.
+Besides fundamental skills as Excel, SQL, data analysts need to develop other skills like Python, Tableau, R,... for career growth.
+- In Vietnam, the data analytic job market was relatively small.
+Focusing on learning skills in high demand helps maximize the best career opportunities, not only on site, but also in remote roles.